sidmani/anodize/readme.md

-  anodize config <command>  manage the anodize configuration anodize copy              Copy static files into the target directory anodize init              create the directory structure anodize run               run the generator
+  anodize config <command>  manage the anodize configuration anodize copy              Copy static files into the target directory anodize init              create the directory structure anodize parse             parse the header of an input file anodize run               run the generator anodize watch             Execute the generator each time the source or static
+                            directories change

 Options:
   --help                      Show help                                [boolean]